Relative Perturbation Theory for Quadratic Hermitian Eigenvalue Problem: Introduction

 \section{Introduction}

 The quadratic eigenvalue problem (QEP) is to find scalars $\lambda$ and nonzero vectors $x$ satisfying

 where $M$, $C$ and $K$ are $n\times n$ complex matrices.
-A major algebraic difference between the QEP and the standard (and also generalized) eigenvalue problem is that the QEP has $2n$ eigenvalues with up to $2n$ eigenvectors, and if there are more than $n$ vectors they do not form a linearly independent set.
-The solution of the QEP is required in many applications arising in the dynamic analysis of structural mechanical and acoustic systems, in electronic circuit simulation, in fluid mechanics, in modeling microelectronic mechanical systems, and so on.
-The number of application of the QEP is constantly growing.
-In \cite{glr:82} and \cite{lanc:66} an extensive theoretical background on the QEP and the other polynomial eigenvalue problems can be found, and in \cite{TissMeer2001} one can found more about applications, mathematical properties, and a variety of numerical solution techniques for the QEP.
+The solution to the QEP is required in many applications arising in the dynamic analysis of structural mechanical and acoustic systems, in electronic circuit simulation, in fluid mechanics, in modeling micro-electronic-mechanical systems (MEMS), and so on.
+The number of applications of the QEP is constantly growing.
+In \cite{glr:82,lanc:66}, the theoretical background of the QEP and other polynomial eigenvalue problems is extensively studied; in \cite{TissMeer2001} a survey of applications, mathematical properties, and a variety of numerical solution techniques for the QEP is given.

-The aim of this paper is to present relative perturbation bounds for eigenvalues and eigenspaces of the QEP from (\ref{intro:QEP}), where $M$, $C$, and $K$ are allowed to be indefinite Hermitian and $C$ could be singular.
+This paper aims to build relative perturbation bounds for eigenvalues and eigenspaces of the QEP \eqref{intro:QEP}, where $M$, $C$, and $K$ are allowed to be Hermitian indefinite matrices, and $C$ can be even singular.

-In general, the perturbation theory of the matrix or operator eigenvalue problems can be divided in two major parts.
-The first part belongs to the so-called standard or absolute perturbation theory which can be found in many well-known textbooks.
-Without minimizing the importance of the omitted titles, the important textbooks which contain the results on standard perturbation theories for matrices as well as operators are \cite{Kato1966, Godunov, Baumgartel, Bhatia, Parlett, Stewart1990}.

-On the other hand, in the late 80s and early 90s, the so-called relative perturbation theory becomes a very active research area.
-Again without minimizing the importance of the omitted titles, some important results of the relative perturbation theory can be found in \cite{DemKah, BarDem, VesDem}.
-The development of such a theory went back to as early as Kahan's technical report \cite{Kahan} in 1966.
+In general, the perturbation theory of matrix or operator eigenvalue problems can be divided into two major branches.
+One belongs to the so-called standard or absolute perturbation theory which can be found in many well-known textbooks, e.g., \cite{Kato1966, Godunov, Baumgartel, Bhatia, Parlett, Stewart1990}.
+The other, the so-called relative perturbation theory, has became a very active research area since the late 1980s.
+Some important results of the relative perturbation theory can be found in \cite{DemKah, BarDem, VesDem}.
+The development of such a kind of theory goes back to as early as Kahan's technical report \cite{Kahan} in 1966.

-Regarding the perturbation theory for the QEP in a general setting, the standard or absolute perturbation bounds are given, for example, in \cite{lili:15:hyperbolic, Veselic2011, TissMeer2001}, but to the authors' knowledge there is no relative perturbation bounds for eigenvalues and especially for eigenspaces for the QEP, of which all three coefficient matrices could be arbitrary Hermitian.
+Regarding the perturbation theory for the QEP in a general setting, standard or absolute perturbation bounds are given, for example, in \cite{lili:15:hyperbolic, Veselic2011, TissMeer2001}, but to the authors' knowledge there are no relative perturbation bounds for eigenvalues and especially for eigenspaces of QEPs where all three coefficient matrices are Hermitian without any further assumptions.